mmguinness/CV/README.md

 **[Metropolitan Workshop](https://metwork.co.uk/work/)**
 _Senior Architect (Nov 2019 to July 2021)_

+* Consulted with clients to determine functional and spatial requirements of new development.
+* Coordinated with consultants and contractors to incorporate input into project designs.
+* Maintained quality control standards and procedures for accurate and precise measurements, illustrations and documentation.
+* Created and delivered project presentations to stakeholders.

-I worked as part of a multi-disciplinary design team on a masterplan for 400 homes, a community space and park in North Dublin city.
+_I worked as part of a multi-disciplinary design team on a masterplan for 400 homes, a community space and park in North Dublin city.
 See the public consultation information for Cromcastle Court project in Dublin [here](https://consultation.dublincity.ie/north-central-area/cromcastle-court-and-the-old-coal-yard/).
-We developed the design and planning application documentation for the first phase of 150 homes to be built using MMC (Modern Methods of Construction).
+We developed the design and planning application documentation for the first phase of 150 homes to be built using MMC (Modern Methods of Construction)._
 <figure>
   <figcaption>Proposed section-cut through Cromcastle Court, Dublin</figcaption>
   <img src="./public/CromcastleSection.png"